USS S-51

+USS S-51 (SS-162) was a fourth-group (S-48) S-class submarine of the United States Navy, known for a 1925 accident that killed 33 of its crew.

+Construction and commissioning

-USS S-51 (SS-162) was a fourth-group (S-48) S-class submarine of the United States Navy.
-Her keel was laid down on 22 December 1919 by the Lake Torpedo Boat Company of Bridgeport, Connecticut.
-She was launched on 20 August 1921 sponsored by Mrs. R.J.
-Mills, and commissioned on 24 June 1922.
+S-51′s keel was laid down on 22 December 1919 by the Lake Torpedo Boat Company of Bridgeport, Connecticut.
+She was launched on 20 August 1921, sponsored by Mrs. R. J. Mills, and commissioned on 24 June 1922.

 Operations

 The new submarine was based at New London, Connecticut on 1 July 1922 as a unit of Submarine Division 4 (SubDiv 4) and followed a normal peacetime training cycle, operating out of her home port with visits to Newport, Rhode Island, and Providence, Rhode Island.
 She departed from New York City on 4 January 1924 for the Panama Canal Zone to participate in winter fleet maneuvers off Panama and in the Caribbean Sea.
 During this cruise, she visited Trinidad, Guantanamo Bay, Culebra, and St. Thomas, Virgin Islands.
 After returning to New York City on 30 April, she resumed type training off Block Island and in New England coastal waters.